robotont-demos/demo_teleop/README.md

 screen -r teleop_twist_joy
 ```

+The screen sesssion and node will be both killed if you do CTRL+C in screen session.
 See the `ipega.congig.yaml` file in the `config` directory to edit the speed limits as well as mapping of the controller's axes/buttons.

 ### Parameters